Jack Barlow

 Instructor

-Jack's greatest Arakan achievements to date are grading his Yellow Belt and attending his first Elite Guard in 2020.
-He also believes that becoming an Arakan Instructor is a great honour and that it's a privilege to share this art with others.
+Jack’s proudest achievements include grading for his Yellow Belt and attending his first Elite Guard in 2020.
+He considers becoming an Arakan Instructor a great honor and privilege.
+Outside of training, Jack enjoys hiking, rock climbing, going to the beach, and studying science.

 Student Testimonials